Adam-Kulju/Patricia/README.md

 `go movetime`: Search a position for a given number of milliseconds.

-<br/><br/>
+***

 ## Evaluation and Filtering
-Patricia's evaluation is a neural network with a 768x2->768->1 perspective arch, trained on 2.4 billion positions of my other engine [Willow's](https://github.com/Adam-Kulju/Willow) data.
-It has been additionally retrained on a filtered dataset of 10 million positions specially selected for being "aggressive positions", in order to increase Patricia's understanding of them and to make her more likely to play into similar positions.
+Patricia's evaluation is a pair of neural networks with 768x2->768->1 perspective arches, trained on 2.4 billion positions of my other engine [Willow's](https://github.com/Adam-Kulju/Willow) data.
+One of them has been additionally retrained on a filtered dataset of 50 million positions specially selected for being "aggressive positions", in order to increase Patricia's understanding of them and to make her more likely to play into similar positions.

-Code for filtering programs are found in the utils/ directory, and are indentified as follows:
-- <b>position_filter_1:</b> Saves positions with general compensation - i.e. being down significantly in material yet still having at least a playable position.
-(Note: I currently do not recommend using this one.)
-- <b>position_filter_2:</b> Saves positions where one side's king is exposed and under attack by enemy pieces.
-- <b>position_filter_3:</b> Saves positions where one side has a major space advantage.
-- <b>position_filter_4:</b> Saves opposite side castling positions with lots of material on the board and one side attempting a pawn storm.
-- <b>position_filter_5:</b> Saves positions where one side is significantly behind in development.
-- <b>position_filter_6:</b> Saves positions where one side can't castle and has an open king.
-This is somewhat similar to 2 but doesn't take into account attackers and uses a different method for calculating defensive strength.
-- <b>position_filter_7:</b> Saves positions where many pieces are able to move near, are near, or are pointing at the enemy king.
-This uses a simple but effective ray calculator instead of a full mobility calculation.
-- <b>position_filter_8:</b> Saves positions where one side has an extremely powerful minor piece that can't be traded off easily.
-Many such positions result from exchange sacrifices and even if they don't the dominant piece is a long term advantage that often leads to dynamics down the line.
-- <b>position_filter_9:</b> Currently Patricia's best filtering script.
-It is a fixed version of `position_filter_1` that saves positions where we are doing much better than material balance would suggest.

-Patricia currently uses positions that were filtered out by script 9.

-Additionally, the `converter.cpp` file allows you to transform bullet-format data into text data, so that you can then use the filtering scripts on the resulting file.

-All filtering programs are run with the command `./[exe] [input.txt] [output.txt]`.
-You'll have to compile the particular program that you want to run yourself, or you can ask me for a binary for a specific filtering method.

-<br/><br/>
+For more information on filtering and retraining, consult the [Wiki](https://github.com/Adam-Kulju/Patricia/wiki/Filtering,-converting,-and-retraining).

+***

 ## Datagen

 Patricia has support for data generation; in order to compile the datagen script, run `make datagen` in the `engines` directory.
 This will give you an executable named `data`; run `./data [number of threads] [optional EPD opening book]` to start datagen, and exit the process whenever you want with Ctr-C.

-<br/><br/>
+***

 ## Acknowledgements